istio/istio.io/content/docs/tutorial/testing-in-production.md

 ## Chaos testing

-Let's do some [chaos testing](http://www.boyter.org/2016/07/chaos-testing-engineering/) in production and see how our application reacts.
+Perform some [chaos testing](http://www.boyter.org/2016/07/chaos-testing-engineering/) in production and see how your application reacts.
 After each chaos operation, access the application home page and see if anything was changed.
 Also check the pods' status with `kubectl get pods`.

 1. Terminate the _details_ service in one pod.